 Over the past fifteen years as a licensed professional counselor, I have developed extensive professional experience working with adults, couples and adolescents in therapy.
-I am deeply committed to providing effective treatment to individuals and families regardless of race, ethnicity, spiritual/religious identification, gender identity, age or sexual orientation.
+I am deeply committed to providing effective treatment to individuals and couples regardless of race, ethnicity, spiritual/religious identification, gender identity, age or sexual orientation.
 I continue to pursue ongoing post-graduate training on topics related to cultural competency.

 A specialty in my practice is working with individuals seeking healing from past trauma.
 This could be childhood sexual abuse, sexual assault, combat, loss of a loved one or the end of a relationship.
 Sometimes, this means the trauma of growing up in a highly dysfunctional or narcissistic family system, or the trauma of early attachment disruption (through adoption, divorce or early loss of a parent).